JACK-COM/raphsducks/README.md

         someOtherValue: false,
     });

-    // And that's it; now you have an object with a method "todos", which you can subscribe to. export default myAppState;
+    // And that's it; now you have an instance with methods "todos" and
+    // "someOtherValue", which you can subscribe to. export default myAppState;
 ```